 Independent Study Ratio CalculationsInstructions, examples, and worksheets for calculating independent study ratios.

-Recent legislation, Chapter 13, Statutes of 2015 (Assembly Bill 104), enacted June 24, 2015, changed the independent study ratios calculations back to a LEA-wide calculation, rather than a calculation by grade span.
+Recent legislation, Chapter 13, Statutes of 2015 (Assembly Bill 104), enacted June 24, 2015, changed the independent study ratios calculations back to a local educational agency (LEA)-wide calculation, rather than a calculation by grade span.

 County Offices of Education (COEs) prior year comparative ratio